tschudin/tinyssb/src/poc-04/README.md

 ---

-Abstract: In this PoC we show how subfeeds and feed continuations (see PoC-03) enable two peers to evolve trustworthy session state with an small number of feeds of limited length, although the data exchange is going on forever.
+Abstract: In this PoC we show how subfeeds and feed continuations (see PoC-03) enable two peers to evolve trustworthy session state with a small number of feeds of limited length, although the data exchange is going on forever.
 Using a single append-only log clearly would not be able to do so as the log would become arbitrarily long.
 We introduce